Nadal improves to 18-0 with win over Opelka at Indian Wells

 AP Sports Writer

 INDIAN WELLS, Calif.
-(AP) — Nursing a nagging foot injury, Rafael Nadal became the second player in ATP Tour history to start a season 18-0, edging Reilly Opelka 7-6 (3), 7-6 (5) on Wednesday in the fourth round of the BNP Paribas Open.
+(AP) — Nursing a nagging foot injury, Rafael Nadal improved to 18-0 this season, edging Reilly Opelka 7-6 (3), 7-6 (5) on Wednesday in the fourth round of the BNP Paribas Open.

 “I can’t say it’s a dream because I even couldn’t dream about that three months ago, two months ago,” Nadal said.
 “I am just enjoying every single moment.”